 William J. Donnelly III

-Dr. Donnelly previously served as an Assistant Head of the Space Systems and Technology Division, which applies advanced technology to challenges in the space control, environmental monitoring, and persistent surveillance mission areas.
-Dr. Donnelly was a principal contributor to the initiative to define the strategic vision for Lincoln Laboratory's space control portfolio, which includes programs in threat system analysis, advanced concepts and technologies, sensor operations and tactics development, small satellite platforms, cogent decision support tools, and novel information integration.
+Donnelly previously served as an assistant head of the Space Systems and Technology Division, which applies advanced technology to challenges in the space control, environmental monitoring, and persistent surveillance mission areas.
+Donnelly was a principal contributor to the initiative to define the strategic vision for Lincoln Laboratory's space control portfolio, which includes programs in threat system analysis, advanced concepts and technologies, sensor operations and tactics development, small satellite platforms, cogent decision support tools, and novel information integration.

 He earned PhD and BS degrees in electrical engineering from the University of Massachusetts Amherst, where he designed, built, and operated airborne radar systems to remotely measure hurricane surface winds.
 Sponsored by the National Oceanic and Atmospheric Administration (NOAA) and NASA, he completed more than 30 hurricane eye-wall reconnaissance flights.